wvegteren/workshop-nativescript/docs/chapters/chapter7.md

 If you are using Playground please head to [https://play.nativescript.org/?template=play-ng&id=DPPcQ0](https://play.nativescript.org/?template=play-ng&id=DPPcQ0).
 In Playground you can only do the Camera and Social Sharing excersises.
 These plugins are already 'loaded' in Playground.
+And again ... please `Fork` the Playground app to create your 'own' Playground environment.

 Let's start with changing the default route in `app.routing.ts` to `'/plugins'`: